-As I type, Chevron (CVX) stock has just ended the day down 3.9% after posting its fourth quarter 2019 results.
+As I type, Chevron (CVX) stock has just ended the day down 3.9% after posting its Q4 2019 results.
 Exxon Mobil looks like it was in the same boat having also released quarterly results on Friday morning.
-Given Royal Dutch Shell also dropped 3% on Thursday’s open (again after releasing financial results), we now only need BP to drop by a similar amount when it reports next week in order to score a full house.
+Given Royal Dutch Shell also dropped 3% on Thursday’s open, again after releasing financial results, we now only need BP to drop by a similar amount when it reports next week in order to score a full house.

-In many ways I think California-based Chevron is currently where Exxon Mobil will be at in a few years’ time.
-That is to say it is now pumping out a fair bit of surplus cash having gone through a period of very high capital spending a few years ago.
-By my count Chevron has now generated circa $35,600m in cumulative free cash flow since the beginning of 2017 (having spent around $41,000m on capital expenditure over the same timeframe).
-Nevertheless it has just taken a beating in a what has been a brutal day for the markets.
+In many ways, I think California-based Chevron is currently where Exxon Mobil will be at in a few years’ time.
+What I mean by that is that it is now pumping out a fair bit of surplus cash having gone through a period of very high capital spending a few years ago.
+By my count, Chevron has now generated circa $35.6b in cumulative free cash flow since the start of 2017, having spent around $41b on capital expenditure over the same timeframe.
+Nevertheless, it has just taken a beating in a what has been a brutal day for the markets.

 Anyway, onto 4Q19 results.
-In terms of the headline numbers the company made a rather ugly looking $6,600m quarterly loss, albeit one that was heavily impacted by non-cash asset impairment charges.
-Net income over 2019 as a whole clocked in at just $2,900m for the same reasons.
-To provide some color to those numbers Chevron booked a total of $10,400m in impairments & write-offs, most of which came from impairment charges in related to its Appalachian shale gas assets and its Big Foot project in the Gulf of Mexico.
+In terms of the headline numbers, the company made a rather ugly looking $6.6b quarterly loss, albeit one that was heavily impacted by non-cash asset impairment charges.
+Net income over 2019 as a whole clocked in at just $2.9b for the same reasons.
+Just to provide some color to those numbers, Chevron booked a total of $10.4b in impairments & write-offs, most of which came from impairment charges related to its Appalachian shale gas assets and its Big Foot project in the Gulf of Mexico.

-It’s no secret that natural gas prices in several prolific producing basins in North America (including Canada) have been absolutely crushed in recent years.
+Natural gas prices in several prolific producing basins in North America have been absolutely crushed in recent years.
 The situation got so bad last year that prices actually went negative in parts of the Permian Basin in Texas.
 Similarly, a lower oil price outlook forced the impairment over at the Big Foot project.
-Stripping those charges out of the equation gives us quarterly net income of circa $2,900m (around $1.55 on a per-share basis) and annual net income of $11,900m for 2019 (approximately $6.35 per share).
+Stripping those charges out of the equation gives us quarterly net income of circa $2.9b, or $1.55 on a per-share basis, rising to $11.9b for 2019, or approximately $6.35 per share.

 The macro environment has also played its part.
 The situation with oil and gas prices is obviously pretty well known and commented on.
-Last year Chevron realized a liquids price of $47 per barrel in the United States, down around 15% on 4Q18.
-At $1.10 per thousand cubic feet, its realized natural gas price tanked nearly 50% in the United States compared to the same point in 2018.
+Chevron realized a liquids price of $47 per barrel in the United States last year, down around 15% on 4Q18.
+At $1.10 per thousand cubic feet, its US realized natural gas price tanked nearly 50% compared to the 2018 period.

 Something you hear slightly less about are the conditions facing refiners and chemical producers.
-Although Chevron is a lot more Upstream than Downstream, that latter still contributed around $1,500m to company-wide profit last year.
+Although Chevron is a lot more Upstream than Downstream, that latter still contributed around $1.5b to company-wide profit last year.
 Anyway, refinery margins are pretty poor across the board at the moment.
-In 2018 the company posted full year Downstream profit of just over $2,000m, around 33% higher than last year.
+For reference, the company posted full year Downstream profit of just over $2b in 2018, around 33% higher than last year.

 The Dividend Bill

 Here’s what I like about Chevron stock.
-As it stands it looks like the earnings power of the company is somewhere in the $12,000m per annum region.
+As it stands, it looks like the earnings power of the company is somewhere in the $12b per annum region.
 Call that $6.40 per share based on the weighted average share count of 1,872,317,000 in 4Q19.
-At $5.16 per share, its annualized dividend commitment runs to about $9,600m in cash terms.
-Or put another way, Chevron is covering its dividend – even in the current macro environment.
+At $5.16 per share, its annualized dividend commitment runs to about $9.6b in cash terms.
+Or put another way, Chevron is covering its dividend, even in the current macro environment.

 Last year, Chevron put that surplus cash toward share repurchases.
-If my math is correct it retired somewhere in the region of 40m shares in the process.
+If my math is correct then it retired somewhere in the region of 40m shares in the process.
 As I said in a piece covering Royal Dutch Shell’s results, self-funded stock buybacks make financial sense for certain oil majors right now.
-In Chevron’s case the balance sheet is in pretty conservative shape (it could probably annihilate its net debt position within a few years at current oil prices if it wanted to), and buybacks have the added benefit of potentially putting the dividend bill on a more sustainable footing.
+In Chevron’s case, the balance sheet is in pretty conservative shape.
+Indeed, it could probably annihilate its net debt position within a few years at current oil prices if it wanted to.
+Buybacks also have the added benefit of potentially putting the dividend bill on a more sustainable footing.

-As it stands Chevron stock trades at just under $107 per share.
-Based on earnings of around $6.40 per share the stock trades at just under 17x annual profit.
-Being an oil & gas company, we then have to compare that P/E ratio to prevailing commodity prices.
-For instance when oil prices are high, the P/E ratio might be deceptively low (because the “E” in that equation is very large).
+As it stands, Chevron stock trades at just under $107 per share.
+Quick math suggests a PE ratio of circa 17, with that figure based on EPS of around $6.40.
+Being an oil & gas company, we then have to compare that PE ratio to prevailing commodity prices.
+For instance, when oil prices are high the P/E ratio might be deceptively low.
+That is because the “E” in that equation grows very large.
 Conversely, when prices are low the P/E ratio might be negative or infinitely large.
-Counter intuitively it is the latter that usually represents the more attractive entry point.
+Somewhat counter intuitively it is the latter that usually represents the more attractive entry point.

 On that note, where do we stand right now?
-As a general rule of thumb if an oil major trades at a ‘normal’ looking valuation in a period of unremarkable oil prices it is probably an okay deal.
-On the basis of a 16.7x earnings multiple and a 4.8% dividend yield (and with Brent crude in the $58 per barrel range) I would put Chevron in that bracket right now.
+Well, as a general rule of thumb, if an oil major trades at a ‘normal’ looking valuation in a period of unremarkable oil prices then it is probably an okay deal.
+On the basis of a 16.7x earnings multiple and a 4.8% dividend yield, and with Brent crude in the $58 per barrel range, I would put Chevron in that bracket right now.